Dependence model assessment and selection with DecoupleNets: Model assessment and selection based on simulated data

-We now focus on the numerical assessment and selection approach.
-To this end we include replications.
-The following algorithm provides a summary of what we do in this section for various dependence models to be specified later.
+Despite the drawbacks of using just a numerical summary for model assessment and selection (Remark~\ref{rem:graph:vs:num}), in this section we still investigate it further, largely because it is much easier to report replications for single numeric summaries than it is for graphical assessments.
+The following algorithm summarizes what we do in this section for various dependence models to be specified later.

+Where applicable, we also include a comparison with Rosenblatt-transformed data and box plots of sliced Wasserstein distances (introduced below).

 We apply Algorithm~\ref{algo:num:assess} in three settings.
 In all three we consider $d\in\{3,5,10\}$, $B=25$, $\ntrn=50\,000$ and $\ngen=10\,000$.
 In the first and third setting, the copulas were chosen among the few with analytically available Rosenblatt transform to allow for a comparison.